-The Expert Group will meet once per year based on IMO calendar and well in advance of relevant IMO meetings (MSC, NAV).
+The Expert Group will meet once per year either online or in person based on the IMO meeting calendar and well in advance of relevant IMO meetings (MSC, NCSR).
 The forum could also communicate via correspondence.
 If need arises, more meetings could be arranged.